The Truth About Walking on Eggshells in a Relationship

 You wake up, and you already know what you need to do.
 You immediately feel tense as you do your best to start the day with positivity.
 Still, the feeling of dread doesn’t go away.

-You’re afraid that any moment, with one wrong move, you can trigger your partner’s outbursts.
+You’re afraid that at any moment, with one wrong move, you can trigger your partner’s outbursts.
 It’s exactly how walking on eggshells in a relationship is.

 Some of us might not be familiar with the said term but can relate to the given situation.